satpalsr/sdk/docs/server.player.md

 </td><td>

-The username for the player.
+The unique HYTOPIA username for the player.

 </td></tr>